 What is LogicLadder’s The Sustainability Cloud?

-Having all said on energy management, we at LogicLadder offer our Energy Monitoring & Management Solution – The Sustainability Platform.
+We at LogicLadder offer the Energy Monitoring & Management Solution – The Sustainability Platform.

 But our platform is not just another energy management tool in the market.
-As its name also suggests, it aims to achieve complete environmental sustainability.
-So apart from performing energy management, you can also get insights into effluents, groundwater, and emission insights, making it a true Sustainability platform aiming at NetZero.
+It aims to achieve complete environmental sustainability.
+So, apart from monitoring and managing energy usages, you can also get insights into effluents, groundwater, and emission insights, all inside a single dashboard.
+This makes it a true Sustainability platform aiming at NetZero.